 UP IN THE AIR

 The bright winter sun finally pushed its way under Davis's eyelids, making him open them to the startling revelation that the bed and the room were not his own.
-An odd series of smells made his nose twitch, and a noise like a sputtering boat motor rumbled alongside a shuddering pressure on his stomach, but somehow these sensations made him feel warm and extremely comfortable.
-He lay there drinking it in for a few moments, but then he grew curious about that noise and lifted his head a little.
+An odd series of smells made his nose twitch, and a noise like a sputtering boat motor rumbled alongside a shuddering pressure on his stomach, but somehow the sensations made him feel warm and extremely comfortable.
+He lay there drinking it in for a few moments, then grew curious about that noise and lifted his head a little.
 Yolei lay curled up with her head on his belly, snoring quietly as shining drool oozed from her lower lip to his shirt.
 One of her arms had found its way under the small of his back, and her other hand tightly clasped his leg.

 Poromon beamed at him from his perch on her thigh.
 "Good morning, Davis!" he said, fluttering his little wings.

 Davis blinked a few times and sat up, rubbing at his eyes.
 "Uh… mornin'?" he asked, wondering if he was dreaming.
 Had he really spent the whole night in Yolei's apartment… in her room… on her bed… with her on it?